Animesh478/CashVault/readme.md

 - Update the Orders table accordingly
 - Also update the User table

+# Leaderboard

+- Make a get request to '/premium/leaderboard' route
+- Get all the users along with their total expenses
+- Sort the users based on their total expenses
+- Rank the users
+- Highlight the current user

 # To-do

 - Validate phone number from backend